 Even though you're not seeing the number on the scale change, losing inches and fat is good for your health.
 People with a higher body fat percentage are at a greater risk of a number of health issues, including heart disease, diabetes, high blood pressure, issues with sleep, certain types of cancer and an overall lower quality of life.

 Replacing pounds of fat with muscle is also good for your metabolism, which is the system in your body that burns calories.
-Adding 4 pounds of muscle can help you burn an extra 50 calories a day, according to the University of New Mexico.
-This may not seem like much in the grand scheme of things, but those extra 50 calories can help you get over a weight-loss plateau.
+Adding 4.5 pounds of muscle can help you burn an extra 50 calories a day, according to Len Kravitz, Ph.D. on the University of New Mexico website.
+This may not seem like much in the grand scheme of things, but those extra 50 calories can add up.

 Measuring Progress Without the Scale

 Instead of obsessing about the number on the scale, use other tools to measure progress on your diet and exercise program.
 Clothing is a great tool for measuring progress.
-If your clothes are looser, something good is happening.
+If your clothes are looser or they fit better, something good is happening.

 If you need a number, measure and track inches lost.
-In fact your waist measurement is as good a tool as that number on the scale for measuring health, according to the National Heart, Lung and Blood Institute.
-As you're losing, women should be shooting for a waist circumference of 35 inches or less, and men 40 inches or less.
+In fact, your waist measurement is a better tool than the number on the scale for measuring health, according to the National Heart, Lung and Blood Institute.
+Women should be shooting for a waist circumference of less than 35 inches, and men less than 40 inches.
 Measure your waist with a tape measure around your middle just above your hipbone.

 Measuring body fat can also give you a good indication of how you're doing.
 You'll have to visit a trained professional to have it done, though.
-The skin caliper method is accurate and the most accessible and economical, according to the University of New Mexico.
+The skin caliper method is accurate and the most accessible and economical.